Skip to content

 SHARE VIA:

-Epistaxis is common and affects >10% of us in our lifetimes.
-Children present with epistaxis for a number of reasons, many different to adults.
+Epistaxis is common, affecting>10% of us in our lifetimes.
+Children present with epistaxis for several reasons, many of which differ from those in adults.
 Unfortunately, physics underpins most of these causes.

-The nose is a very vascular part of the head and neck, owing to its function in humidifying air as it is breathed in.
-The nasal mucosa becomes engorged in response to dryness and low temperatures to make air more comfortable to breathe in.
-This response is more noticeable in patients who are ethnically extracted from tropical and equatorial climates.
+The nose is a highly vascular part of the head and neck, owing to its role in humidifying inhaled air.
+The nasal mucosa becomes engorged in response to dryness and low temperatures to make the air more comfortable to breathe in.
+This response is more noticeable in patients of ethnic origin from tropical and equatorial climates.

 Sagittal view of nose showing blood supply of inner aspect